axewpokeman23/automation-embedded-systems/part2-documentation.md

 # Part 2: Control Systems

-Over the course of weeks 7-8, we worked on this part of the assessment in our own times from Monday, Tuesday and Wednesday.
+Over the course of weeks 7-8, we worked on this part of the assessment in our own times all week.

 ## Challenges we faced: